Geo-Python-2023/final-exercise-adcarrido/README.md

 As with the earlier exercises in the course you should save your modifications (regularly) in your GitHub repository.

+The final exercise is **due by 17:00 on November 6, 2020**.

+## What is different?

+- You will be **working individually** rather than with a partner on this exercise
+- We will provide general instructions about what to do, but you will need to determine how you will approach this exercise
+- You will have an empty Jupyter notebook and will be responsible for determining how you will use the Markdown and Python cells to perform your analysis
+- The exercise is worth **40 points in total**

 ## The goal

 Your task is to create a four-panel plot showing the seasonal temperature anomalies for winter, spring, summer, and autumn for the years 1909-2019.
 A template for how the final plot should look can be found below.